avdi/ivar/README.md

 > OK I have some concerns about that but I'll save them for later.
 My next question is: what if I want to use an ivar without first initializing it in the `initialize` method?

-Well, if you're using the explicit `check_ivers` version you can stamp some additional ivars as "known" by passing them in as an argument:
+Well, if you're using the explicit `check_ivars` version you can stamp some additional ivars as "known" by passing them in as an argument:

 ```ruby
 require "ivar"